 So what I’m most concerned about is the potential chasm between your desire to do the right thing (fostering a Patients Included focus at your event) and the profound shift in both attitude and policy that such a move realistically requires.

-Even if you can’t afford to offer appropriate funding to your invited patients, or if your patients are not physically able to travel to your venue, novel options already exist for allowing a broad breadth of patient voices, but only if you’re willing to accommodate the needs of those living with a chronic illness diagnosis.
+Even if you can’t afford to offer appropriate funding to your invited patients, or if your patients are not physically able to travel to your venue, novel options already exist for allowing a broad breadth of patient voices, but only if you’re willing to accommodate the needs of some living with a chronic illness diagnosis.

 I’ve also done remote presentations, for example, to audiences attending a range of faraway events, from conferences in Boston and Toronto to the University of the Philippines College of Medicine.
 These virtual presentations were possible by speaking live on the Day Of via webinar or laptop microphone, with or without slides (yes, often while in my jammies at that kitchen table!)

 It’s time to rethink how medical conference organizers choose to host a Patients Included event in the future – and that may mean you need to go far further than just funding.
 As Dr. Tessa Richards wrote in the British Medical Journal (BMJ) last year: